MS-ES-DEMO/avd-fast-deploy/README.md

 - A vnet for virtual desktop workloads created in the network Resource Group
 - A subnet for the hostpool
 - An Active Directory Domain Services or Azure Active Directory Domain Services connectivity
+- A storage account used by the diagnostics extension

 ### Steps